istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5/_index.md

 Here’s some of what’s coming to you in today's release:

-## Introducing `istiod`
+## Introducing Istiod

-We are dramatically simplifying the experience of installing, running, and upgrading Istio by "embracing the monolith" and consolidating our control plane into a single new binary - `istiod`.
+We are dramatically simplifying the experience of installing, running, and upgrading Istio by "embracing the monolith" and consolidating our control plane into a single new binary - Istiod.
 Operators' lives will get much easier with fewer moving parts which are easier to debug and understand.
-For mesh users, `istiod` doesn’t change any of their experience: all APIs and runtime characteristics are consistent with the previous components.
+For mesh users, Istiod doesn’t change any of their experience: all APIs and runtime characteristics are consistent with the previous components.

-Keep your eyes out for a blog post in the coming days devoted to `istiod`, and the benefits of moving to a simpler deployment model.
+Keep your eyes out for a blog post in the coming days devoted to Istiod, and the benefits of moving to a simpler deployment model.

 ## A new model for extensibility